-As Clark County Public Administrator, John J. Cahill is an elected Officer entrusted to oversee the administration of the estates of persons deceased in Clark County who have no qualified person willing or able to administer.
-Mr. Cahill has held this position since 2007.
+As Clark County Public Administrator, Robert Telles is an elected Officer entrusted to oversee the administration of the estates of persons deceased in Clark County who have no qualified person willing or able to administer.
+Mr. Telles was elected as Public Administrator and assumed the duties of this office on January 7, 2019.

 NRS 253.0405 Circumstances under which public administrator may secure property of deceased.
 Before the issuance of the letters of administration for an estate, before filing an affidavit to administer an estate pursuant to NRS 253.0403 or before petitioning to have an estate set aside pursuant to NRS 253.0425, the public administrator may secure the property of a deceased person if the administrator finds that: